-As computer lingo and vernacular have grown, changed, and evolved, the true definition of a “computer virus” has been somewhat lost.
+As computer lingo has evolved over time, the true definition of a “computer virus” has been somewhat lost.
 Indeed, these days, the term “computer virus” is perhaps most often used as a catch-all for all types of malware—from worms to Trojan Horses to keyloggers and beyond.
-The true definition of a computer virus, however—and the type of malware program it was originally coined to describe—is a program that will infect programs and files throughout a computer system and change the way they behave and function.
+The true definition of a computer virus, however—and the type of malware program it originally described—is a program that will infect programs and files throughout a computer system and change the way they behave and function.

 Like worms, viruses are self-replicating and are adept at spreading throughout a computer system.
 Sometimes, viruses can even be self-modifying, making it possible for them to infect and cause problems with various different computer programs.
 For instance, viruses in the past have been known to corrupt files or programs, clog up hard drive space, access email programs and send spam messages to users’ contact lists, or even mess with sensitive system or boot sector data—thereby essentially making the computer impossible to use without a total reformatting of the disk.